numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     using custom methods such as ``unit.drop_unit(arr)`` or ``arr * unit.seconds``.

-.. nep42_array_coercion:
+.. _nep42_array_coercion:

 Coercion to and from Python objects
 ==============================================================================

-**Motivation:** When storing a single value in an array or taking it out, it is necessary to coerce it -- that is, convert it -- to and from the low-level representation inside the array.
+When storing a single value in an array or taking it out, it is necessary to coerce it -- that is, convert it -- to and from the low-level representation inside the array.

-**Description:** Coercing to and from Python scalars requires two to three
+Coercion is slightly more complex than typical casts.
+One reason is that a Python object could itself be a 0-dimensional array or scalar with an associated DType.

-methods:
+Coercing to and from Python scalars requires two to three methods that largely correspond to the current definitions:

 1. ``__dtype_setitem__(self, item_pointer, value)``